Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

-- Religion: Creed, Sacraments, Scripture, Commandments, Prayer
+Creed, Sacraments, Scripture, Commandments, Prayer, Mass, Spirituality

 Reading, Spelling, Handwriting, Vocabulary, Phonics, Literature, Creative Writing

-General Science, Earth/Physical Science, Life Science
+General Science, Earth/Physical Science, Life Science, Chemistry

 History, Geography, Economics, AR History, Current Events

-- Music: Appreciation, History, Instrumental, Vocal
+Appreciation, History, Instrumental, Vocal, Technology

-- Art: Appreciation, Drawing, Painting, Clay Sculpturing
+Appreciation, Drawing, Painting, Clay Sculpturing

 Vocabulary, Conjugation of Verbs, Conversation

 Grades are determined by a number of factors - daily work, test scores, projects, class participation and class preparation.